Billing Account

 How Token Consumption Works

-When a token-eligible service is used (VN call or SMS):
+When a token-eligible service is used (VN call, TTS, or recording):

 The system checks the account’s